One time, we were cooking brownies and realized we were out of sugar-total disaster, right? That's when a friend saved the day by suggesting sucanat.

 6 - Molasses

 The conundrum had us scratching our heads: how do you replace sucanat?
 Molasses was our hidden gem.
-Molasses has a strong, rich flavor.

 It's packed with depth, adding a unique complexity to our baked goodies.
 It's thicker and heavier, so you can use it in a 1:1 ratio with sucanat.

 This ratio works wonders in cookies and cakes.
-Our treats came out moist and full of that deep, vibrant taste.
-Molasses is a brilliant substitute for sucanat.
-Curious about more substitutes?
-Check our molasses substitutes guide for more info.
+Our treats came out moist and full of that deep, bright taste.

 7 - Muscovado Sugar

-Last but definitely not the least, we’ve got muscovado sugar as our sucanat substitute.
-Muscovado has a deep, molasses-like taste, making it a standout in our pantry.
-It’s brown sugar’s cooler cousin, with a rich, moist texture that adds a lot of flavor to desserts.
+Last but definitely not the least, we've got muscovado sugar as our sucanat substitute.
+Muscovado has a deep, molasses-like taste, made by partially refining sugar so it retains a high molasses content, making it a standout in our pantry.

 Use it in a 1:1 ratio for sucanat.
 We love it in cookies, cakes, and even our morning oatmeal.
-The darker the muscovado, the more intense the taste.
-We first swapped it when baking banana bread and were blown away by the depth it added.

 Andrew Gray is a seasoned food writer and blogger with a wealth of experience in the restaurant and catering industries.
 With a passion for all things delicious, Andrew has honed his culinary expertise through his work as a personal chef and caterer.